 Though often more amicable, separation is still legally binding and should only be executed with the help of a Staten Island divorce lawyer.
-At Casella & Casella LLP we are dedicated to providing you with the thorough legal services you require when undertaking a legal separation.
+At Casella & Casella LLP, I am dedicated to providing you with the thorough legal services you require when undertaking a legal separation.

-Whether you are intending to divorce or are hoping to reconcile your issues, our Staten Island family law attorneys can help.
-We are here to explain the advantages of obtaining a legal separation, can answer all of your questions, and ensure you are aware of your rights.
-Our firm has more than 60 years of combined experience in the field of divorce and family law, so we can assist you to prepare the documents involved with your separation agreement.
+Whether you are intending to divorce or are hoping to reconcile your issues, a Staten Island family law attorney like me can help.
+I am here to explain the advantages of obtaining a legal separation, can answer all of your questions, and ensure you are aware of your rights.
+I have more than 14 years of experience in the field of divorce and family law, so I can assist you to prepare the documents involved with your separation agreement.

-If, after a year or separation, both parties cannot reconcile and one wants a divorce, it may be filed on the grounds of ”living separate and apart for one or more years pursuant to an agreement of separation.”
+If both parties cannot reconcile after one year of separation and one wants a divorce, it may be filed on the grounds of ”living separate and apart for one or more years pursuant to an agreement of separation.”
 This means that you or your spouse can convert your separation into a divorce on a more streamlined process and upon the terms you have already laid out in your separation agreement.